doekman/doekman.github.io/_drafts/Only-my-warnings.md

 > up the place.
 And about your collegues, you don't want to hurt anyones feelings.
 > So in short: the man says no. No way fixing those warnings, José!

 Situations like these inspired us to envision a new kind of solution to those issues at hand.
 Let me introduce to you, without further ado, the Visual Studio extension **Only My Warnings**.

 When your solution is under source control a new list button is added to the Error List pane, with the options *all*, *only mine* and *local only*.
 With the option *local only* selected, the pane will only show errors, warnings and messages caused by local changes, i.e. by you!
-All other messages are hidden, so you don't have to deal with them!
+All other messages are hidden, so you don't have to deal with them.
+Victory!

 The extension doesn't get in the way; it only adds this one list button.
 When selecting *only mine*-option, the tool will gather all messages from your checkins, and show only the messages caused by you.
-And it follows branches, so you can focus at the feature that is imporant at any moment.
+And it follows branches, so you can focus at the feature that is imporant at any given moment.

 Now you can be productive, and still have a chat with your collegues without having an argument!
 While using this extension, you will contribute to your team's productivity.
 You will be a team productivity enabler!
 That's how 10× developers are bred!
-In a way, *only my warnigns* contributes to world peace.
+In a way, *only my warnings* contributes to world peace.

 For now, the extension is still in its early alpha phase.
 If you want to participate in the beta-program, or want to get notified when the extention will be released to the Visual Studio Gallery, please fill out the form below.